“Positivity gets you through adversity. Confidence helps you achieve your goals.”

 As someone who has turned to motivational talks, Julie knows first-hand what it feels like to catch yourself being a ‘seminar junkie’ in a quest to be successful.
 It is easy to be motivated when someone is giving pep talks but, the moment we walk out the door the motivation can begin to fade.
 She is now growing her business which centres around giving people the tools to help physically move, take action and simply get started.

-There are four steps involved in turning positive into confidence, the key to being stronger than my excuses, which Julie shares on today’s episode of The Culture of Things (TCoT) Podcast.
+There are four steps involved in turning positive into confidence, the key to being stronger than my excuses, which Julie shares on today’s episode of The Culture of Leadership (TCoT) Podcast.
 She also explains how to overcome things such as habit loops.
 The brain understands it is dangerous to jump out of a plane; what it doesn’t understand is the reward of exhilaration…